-- 3.1 The Fund's assets, excluding Jersey Properties, are invested with a single Investment Manager who specialises in investing in cash and near cash equivalent investments.
-This is a temporary measure until longer-term investments are carried out through the States of Jersey - Common Investment Fund. - 3.2 Even once the Fund joins the CIF, the Jersey Properties will remain outside the CIF.
+- 3.1 The Fund's assets, excluding Jersey Properties, are invested with a single investment manager who specialises in investing in cash and near-cash equivalent investments.
+This is a temporary measure until longer-term investments are carried out through the States of Jersey Common Investment Fund. - 3.2 Even once the Fund joins the Common Investment Fund, the Jersey Properties will remain outside it.